 Rogaine contains chemicals that may not suit some people, or just doesn’t work for some.

-You shouldn’t be overly let down if it doesn’t work for you, as there are a wealth of other regimes you could try, such as our holistic approach to slowing down hair loss.
+You shouldn’t be overly let down if it doesn’t work for you, as there are a wealth of other regimes you could try, such as our holistic approach to hair regrowth.

 Tricks To Make Rogaine More Effective/Work Faster